-- If you have restrictions preventing you from registering, you will not be able to get on a Waitlist.
+- If you have registration restrictions, you will not be able to get on a Waitlist.
 Follow the protocol to obtain your Special Approvals by contacting the department who runs the course.
 If the department approves and enters your override online, you may Waitlist for the course, and will be able to register if a spot/seat opens up.

 - If you add yourself to a Waitlist be sure to check your FIT Email every day, or you may lose your spot.

 - If you lose your spot on a Waitlist, or intentionally drop your spot, you can get back on that waitlist, but keep in mind you may then be lower priority on the queue.

 - Waitlisting will NOT give you an error if you try to add a course that has a time conflict with another course for which you've already registered, so be mindful of your schedule when choosing a course to Waitlist.